moltin/android-example/README.md

 `106: moltin.authenticate(getString(R.string.moltin_api_key), new Handler.Callback()`

-The above line shows the moltin API key is being requested from the String resourse file so we need to place our key in strings.xml which can be found in the resources folder:
+The above line shows the moltin API key is being requested from the string resource file so we need to place our key in strings.xml which can be found in the resources folder:

 `4: <string name="moltin_api_key">YOUR_API_KEY_HERE</string>`